Audi Q5 Insurance Rates

 Rates are averaged for all Audi Q5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Cheapest Audi Q5 Insurance
+How to Shop for Cheap Audi Q5 Insurance

-The items below are a recap of the information covered in the above illustrations.
+The following is a brief summary of the car insurance concepts touched on in the above illustrations.

-- Increasing deductibles could save as much as $375 each year
+- Increasing comprehensive and collision deductibles could save as much as $375 each year

-- Insureds who require more liability coverage will pay about $520 per year to go from a minimum limit to a 250/500 level
+- Drivers who want higher liability limits will pay around $520 per year to raise limits from a 30/60 limit to a 250/500 level

 To save on the average insurance cost for an Audi Q5, make sure to take the time to shop for rates so you have an Audi Q5 comparison chart of Audi rates.